-Queensland state schools provide for 40 school weeks each year, with the rare exception of a 41 week year on a cyclical basis.
-Student holidays are based on an annual two-semester timetable as follows:
+Queensland state schools provide for 40 school weeks each year, with the rare exception of a 41-week year on a cyclical basis.
+Student holidays are based on an annual 2-semester timetable as follows.

-Schools situated north of 16 degrees south latitude and west of 144 degrees east longitude begin the summer holiday one week before schools in other parts of the State.
+Schools situated north of 16 degrees south latitude and west of 144 degrees east longitude, as well as schools in certain towns and centres, begin the summer holiday 1 week before schools in other parts of the state.

-The four school terms are set to ensure they are as balanced in length as possible, averaging 10 weeks for each term and avoiding unduly long terms.
+The 4 school terms are set to ensure they are as balanced in length as possible, averaging 10 weeks for each term and avoiding unduly long terms.

-In addition to school holidays and public holidays, schools close for one extra day each year which will be either:
+In addition to school holidays and public holidays, schools close for 1 extra day each year which will be either:

 An additional day will not be allocated in a location where a show holiday falls within the scheduled school holidays.